MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 To respect a request from @Tomas regarding oversharing, I will be updating this guide retrospectively.
 Once a round concludes, I will add my specific research and observations.
 Each round will be organized into its own dedicated folder.

+## meet-up for UKers
+For anyone interested in meeting other participants for a chat, maybe for showing off how well they did, for sharing ideas or anything like that.

+You are all very welcome to meet me and others at the railway tavern outside of IMC's UK offices, near Liverpool Street train station in London.

+I will be there on friday 24th of april from 5PM till 8PM unless we get some fun going.

 ## Phase 2.